-Thursday evenings.
-Settle down and enjoy a visit to Wentworth Detention Centre.
+THURSDAY evenings: settle down and enjoy a visit to Wentworth Detention Centre.
 Once inside, who can you trust?
 Maybe you’ll be safe working in the kitchen.
 Maybe you can’t stand the heat of the kitchen and you’re thrown onto laundry duties where it’s not much cooler.
 Once you’re on laundry duties, best watch your step.
 The top dog operates the steam press – get on the wrong side of her and who knows what part of your body will be flattened!

-Many of us tuned in to find out about the happenings on the inside.
-Who was top dog?
-Who wanted to be top dog?
+Many of us tuned-in to find out about the happenings on the inside.
+Who was top-dog?
+Who wanted to be top-dog?
 Who’s planning to make an escape?
-Which warden is a wolf dolled up as a sheep?
+Which warden is a wolf dolled-up as a sheep?

-2. Vera Bennett.
-Hard faced, emotionless and cold warden who did things by the book.
-She would tell the inmates sternly to ‘Get back to your cells!’
-She displayed ‘that’ mischievous smile once she had got her own way by putting an inmate in their place.
-Not sure how she got her nickname ‘Vinegar Tits’ but her face certainly swayed towards the sour side at times.
+Vera Bennett.
+Hard faced, emotionless and cold prison warden who did things by the book.
+She would tell the inmates sternly to Get back to your cell.
+She displayed that mischievous smile when she putting an inmate in their place.
+Not sure how she got her nickname Vinegar Tits but her face certainly swayed towards the sour side at times.

-3. Lizzie.
+Lizzie.
 Fun old lady and a good mate of Bea Smith.
 Her laugh was unmistakeable.
 The fact is that she loved it on the inside.
 She once had the opportunity to be released but deliberately jeopardised it so she could be back with her inmates.
 Lizzie was fun, had bags of energy and could not resist a drop of alcohol!